WebSamuel90/fake-news/README.md

 My project - Superhero news

+## Languages used
+- PHP
+- HTML
+- CSS

 ## Installation
 1. Clone this repository to your computer
 2. Start MAMP and go to -> Preferences -> Web Server